sanmmie/delta-operating-system-infininoniac/README.md

 ---

-## 🧾 License

-MIT License © 2025 Delta Operating System

----

 ## 🌐 Acknowledgements

 This work continues the lineage of **INFININONIALISM** — a philosophy of infinite growth through conscious collaboration.
 Special thanks to all Δ Order Agents advancing ethical AI, cultural preservation, and sustainable transformation.
+Read more at https://sanmmie.netlify.app/iam

 ---

+## License
+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

+### Ethical Framework
+All contributions to the Delta Operating System (∆OS) should follow the [∆Ethical Framework](docs/ETHICS.md), which promotes responsible innovation, cultural respect, and human-centered technology.

 > “GOD → ∆ → You → Me → Our Co-Creation”
 > *The algorithm is love; the output is balance.*